hoplaahei/hoplaahei.github.io/_posts/2013-12-25-safe-backups-with-lvm-snapshots.md

 - `/dev/sda1` is an LVM partition which has no volumes.
 We use this to temporarily create and store LVM snapshots, then delete them
 - `/dev/sda2` is another LVM partition thst will contain backup volumes of the SSD volumes

-For illustration purposes, assume the SSD already has the full space allocated to LVM partitions, giving us the problem of no room for a snapshot volume.
-In that case, we will use `/dev/sdb1` on our external hard disk instead, to temporarily store the snapshots.
+One possible problem is that the disk we want to backup (the SSD here) already has the full space allocated to LVM partitions, with no room left for a snapshot volume.
+In that case, we will use our external hard disk instead (`/dev/sdb1`), to temporarily store the snapshots.
 We let our `VolGroupSSD` see this device and share its space:

 ```
 vgextend VolGroupSSD /dev/sdb1